VladimirAlexiev/models.open223.info/examples/bdg1-1.md

-# Example Building 1 model 1
+# Building 1 model 1

 Example Building 1 is a simplistic, reference tiny office building consisting of a single story with 5 rooms spanning 5 space types.